LexCarey/invrt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Invrt is a bay area clothing brand designed by one of my closest friends, Alex Brodeur.
 I created this website to give him the ability to expand into the online clothing market.
-He gave me a great amount of creative freedom and I did my best to make the site look clean, while also having a distinct style.
+I did this by

 <p align="right">(<a href="#readme-top">back to top</a>)</p>